Credit that can reduce U.S. tax later in the return by recognizing qualifying foreign taxes already paid.

 This credit matters because it provides the clearest contrast to the Foreign Earned Income Exclusion.
 The exclusion works on the income side of the return.
 The credit works after the tax calculation is further along, in the same broad family as other credit concepts.

 It also matters because the phrase is often used casually even though the underlying tax meaning is narrower and depends on qualifying foreign taxes and applicable rules.
+The educational job here is to place the FTC on the “reduce tax later” side of the cross-border workflow.

 The foreign tax credit becomes relevant after the taxpayer prepares the annual Tax Return and evaluates how qualifying foreign taxes interact with the federal tax result.
 It belongs in the later credit stage of the return rather than in the earlier income-exclusion stage.
+That makes it a better conceptual neighbor to other credit pages than to the initial gross-income pages, even though the cross-border facts begin much earlier.

 A taxpayer has cross-border tax obligations and needs to understand whether relief is handled by reducing income on the front end or by using a credit later in the return.
 The foreign tax credit is the later-stage credit route.
+In a quick-reference context, that distinction is the main reason readers land on this term.

 The foreign tax credit is not the same as the Foreign Earned Income Exclusion.
 They solve related cross-border tax problems in different ways.